wp-plugins/juiz-last-tweet-widget/readme.txt

 * Show or hide your avatar
 * Default CSS can be disabled or customized
 * Adjustable period for cache system
+* Can use an auto slide script and chose delay between two tweets

 In your site :